jdn-aau/krnl/README.md

 Why: to make it more readable

-Updated timer so now knrl runs with 1msec tick all time
+Updated timer so now krnl runs with 1msec tick all time

 So k_start(xx) ->  k_start()